hofaith/vshed_scripts/README.md

-# Influenza Virus Infection Study Data
+# Viral shedding in Influenza Virus Infections Study Data

 Codes for generating results in the paper "Viral Shedding and Clinical Illness in Naturally Acquired Influenza Virus Infections" published in the Journal of Infectious Diseases in 2010.
 Link: https://academic.oup.com/jid/article/201/10/1509/992720?login=true